-Download a copy of LSBU's 2017/18 tuition fee regulations (PDF File 129 KB) for more information.
+Download a copy of LSBU's tuition fee regulations (PDF File 201 KB) for more information.

 Possible fee changes

-The fees for international students are reviewed annually, and additionally the University reserves the right to increase tuition fees in line with inflation up to 4 per cent.
+The fees for international students are reviewed annually and the University reserves the right to increase the tuition fees in line with the RPIX measure of inflation up to 4 per cent.